 Usage and Storage

 Your dog’s meals should be stored in the freezer until ready to defrost.
 After your dog’s meals are defrosted they will remain fresh in your refrigerator for 7 days.

 Transitioning your dog onto a whole food diet is one of the best decisions you can make for their health.
 Although whole food is healthier for your dog, if they are not used to it a sudden change in diet can result in an upset tummy, diarrhea, vomiting and even a decrease in appetite.
 Time and patience is key when training your dog’s digestive tract to learn to digest highly nutritious food.
 If your dog is picky please give the transition period longer and be patient with the process.
 The transition period could take 7 to 14 days or longer.
 Please be attentive to your dog’s needs and use our suggested transition guideline.

 Your meals will have a best before date stamped on them for their freezer shelf life.
 After your dog’s meals are defrosted they will maintain freshness while in your refrigerator for a duration of 7 days.

-All Chi Dog diets are cooked in a human-grade commercial kitchen with only ingredients that are intended for human consumption.
-After a Chi Dog meal is crafted we perform laboratory testing on samples to ensure that they are free of any bacterial contaminants.
-Chi Dog is never shipped unless it has passed our lab safety tests.
+All Chi Dog diets are cooked in a human grade USDA inspected commercial kitchen with ingredients that are intended for human consumption.
+Chi Dog meals are laboratory tested to ensure that they are free of any potentially harmful bacterial contaminants.